smuehlst/circle-stdlib/README.md

 ## Current State

+v3.0:
+* Implemented stdin/stdout/stderr based on Circle's [CConsole](libs/circle/lib/input/console.cpp)
+class.
+* A build of circle-stdlib with ARM gcc toolchains that include Newlib out-of-the-box now provides support for C and C++ standard libraries.
+This is due to the fact that the Newlib provided by the toolchain is replaced by circle-stdlib's Newlib build, and the toolchain's standard C++ library works with the replaced Newlib.

+Previous releases:

-v2.0: This release implements Newlib's open(), close(), read() and write() system calls bases on Circle's I/O functions.
+* v2.0: This release implements Newlib's open(), close(), read() and write() system calls bases on Circle's I/O functions.
 This enables stdio functionality.
-A small [test program](samples/02-stdio-fatfs) demonstrates the use of stdio functions with Circle.
+A small [test program](samples/03-stdio-fatfs) demonstrates the use of stdio file system functions with Circle.

-Previous releases:

 * V1.0: Initial build of Newlib with Circle, without any systems calls being implemented.